 - Parliament, which was composed of 33% Puritan representatives, responded by criticising Charles I’s policies and decreed the suspension of subsidies.
 The king responded with the dissolution of parliament on 5 May 1640.

 Chronology of the Conflict

-The king tried to get rid of the parliamentarians who were most hostile to him.
-However, through being warned in advance, they managed to save themselves through the support of the people of London who were growing increasinly impatient with Charles I’s attitude.
-Thus, a civil war broke out between monarchists and parliamentarians (nicknamed Roundheads by their opponents because of their hairstyle compared to those of the king's troops).
+- The king tried to get rid of the parliamentarians who were most hostile to him.
+However, through being warned in advance, they managed to save themselves through the support of the people of London, who were growing increasingly impatient with Charles I’s attitude.
+Thus, a civil war broke out between monarchists and parliamentarians (nicknamed Roundheads by their opponents because of their hairstyle compared to those of the king’s troops).
 Initially, the monarchists prevailed, but after a short time, the situation was reversed.

-The desperate king tried to negotiate with the Scots, who arrested him and sold him to parliamentarians.
+- The desperate king tried to negotiate with the Scots, who arrested him and sold him to parliamentarians.
 Charles I managed to escape, however, and the war continued for another year.
 In the end, Parliament won.
-The leader of the parliamentarians, Oliver Cromwell, expelled the monarchists from parliament, the king was sentenced to death, and the English or Commonwealth republic was proclaimed.
-Cromwell assumed leadership of the Commonwealth a Lord Protector of the Kingdom.
+The leader of the parliamentarians, Oliver Cromwell, expelled the monarchists from parliament, the king was sentenced to death, and the English or Commonwealth Republic was proclaimed.
+Cromwell assumed leadership of the Commonwealth as Lord Protector of the Kingdom.

 - The first and second English civil wars happened between 1642–1646 and 1648–1649, respectively.

 - The major battle fought during this time was the Battle of Edgehill on 23 October 1642.
 Both Charles I and Parliament’s armies had 60,000 to 70,000 men in the field.